 How to Make the Rhubarb Jam

-Start out by cooking the jam over medium-high heat then reduce it to medium and cook the rhubarb until the rhubarb is completely broken down and easy to mash with the back of a large spoon or with a potato masher.
+Step 2: Cook the rhubarb mixture until the rhubarb is completely broken down and easy to mash with the back of a large spoon.

 How to Make the Ice Cream Base

-Cook the base over medium heat until it reached 175 degrees F. Pour the custard through a fine-mesh sieve into a large bowl.
-This step removes any large pieces of rhubarb and bits of cooked egg.
-We want a smooth texture for our base.
+Step 6: Cook the base until it reaches 175°F. Pour the custard through a fine-mesh sieve into a large bowl.

-Immediately cover with plastic wrap and refrigerate for about 6 hours or overnight until the base is about 45 degrees F. The ice cream base needs to be thoroughly chilled to work in the ice cream maker.
+Step 7: Chill the custard for 6 hours or overnight until it's about 45°F. The ice cream base has to thoroughly chill to work in the ice cream maker.

 Pro Tips for Making This Recipe